Michaelos10/MSP430/README.md

 # MSP430
-Defines the code for using i2c with an LCD on MSP430
+Defines the code for using i2c with LCD on MSP430